trallard/airflow-tutorial/source/first-airflow.md

 Notice that this will fail with the default `airflow.cfg`

 ## Update your local configuration

-Open your airflow configuration file `~/airflow/airflow.cf` and make the following changes;
+Open your airflow configuration file `~/airflow/airflow.cf` and make the following changes:

 ```
 executor = CeleryExecutor